Birdie0/glue-bot/README.md

 # glue-bot

 This is a bot for Discord with some nice features!
-The basic idea of the creation of this bot is making an easy multi-add function for the [Mee6 bot](http://mee6.xyz), [Flamingo](https://flambot.xyz) and tracking music from *Monstercat FM*.
+The basic idea of the creation of this bot is making an easy multi-add function for the [Mee6 bot](http://mee6.xyz), [Flamingo](https://flambot.xyz), other music bots(?) and tracking music from *Monstercat FM*.
 It can work with other bots but I do not guarantee it.
 Many features have been here such a spam, message animation and others but stays the most stabile and less ratelimit causing.
 They are back.
 Maybe...
 In a distant future...

 ## List of commands